Unicon/tool13demo/README.md

 2. This is the `.properties` file where we will edit values for local development as described below
 3. Ensure that the values in `application-local.properties` match the database name, user, and password that you used when creating the postgres database in the previous section.

+Alternatively, you can create an `application.properties` file in a `config` folder in the root of the project, and override any property for local development.

 ## 3: Adding PKCS8 RSA Keys to the .properties file

 1. cd to the directory that you want the keys to be located